nilswikstrom/nilswikstrom/README.md

 Welcome to my GitHub profile!
 Here, you will find some of my favorite projects, ranging from coding and web-development, to 3D-printing, as well as CTF-writeups.

+## About me

+I am currently...
+👨‍🎓 studying to become an electrical and telematics engineer
+🔭 working on operating systems
+🌱 learning C and Python
+🤔 looking for help with C and Python

 ## Languages and tools I use

 ![VSCode](https://img.shields.io/badge/-VSCode-007ACC?style=flat-square&logo=Visual%20Studio%20Code&logoColor=white)